PhD Program in Mathematics and Statistics

-The Academic Committee of the Mathematics and Statistics program is responsible for designing, organizing and coordinating the Doctoral Program.
-It will be made up of two representatives from each university proposed by that university.
+The Academic Committee of the Mathematics and Statistics program is responsible for designing, organizing, and coordinating the Doctoral Program.
+It will be composed of two representatives from each university, nominated by that university.

-The programme coordinator will be appointed by the Academic Committee from among the two representatives of the University of Zaragoza and will act as the Chairman of the Committee.
-The two members of each university in the Academic Committee will be appointed by agreement between the rectors of the participating universities (Art.8.4RD 99/2011).
+The program coordinator will be appointed by the Academic Committee from among the two representatives of the University of Zaragoza and will act as its chair.
+The two members of the Academic Committee from each university will be appointed by agreement between the rectors of the participating universities (Art.
+8.4 of Royal Decree 99/2011).

-Each non-coordinating university will appoint a specific coordinator from among the two members who form part of the Academic Commission.
-This coordinator will preside over the corresponding local Academic Commission, designated by each participating university and to which the two members of the university who belong to the Academic Commission will belong and which will be constituted in accordance with current legislation.
+Each non-coordinating university will appoint a specific coordinator from among the two members of the Academic Committee.
+This coordinator will chair the corresponding local Academic Committee, designated by each participating university.
+The committee will include the two members from the university who are members of the Academic Committee.
+The committee will be constituted in accordance with current legislation.

-The Academic Committee of the program will assign a tutor to each doctoral student admitted to the program, who will coordinate the interaction with the Academic Committee of the program.
-The tutor must be a doctor with proven research experience.
-Proven experience is understood to be fulfilling one of the following conditions:
+The program's Academic Committee will assign a mentor to each doctoral student admitted to the program, who will coordinate interaction with the program's Academic Committee.
+The mentor must be a doctor with proven research experience.
+Proven experience is defined as meeting one of the following conditions:

 a) Have two research six-year periods, the last one alive,